ios-xr/Solenoid/vagrant/README.md

-Step 4.
-Download the latest release tarball from [the release page](https://cto-github.cisco.com/lisroach/Solenoid/releases) and add it the directory `/Solenoid/vagrant/xrv/`.
-This is the container image that will sit on the IOS-XRv box.
-You can also create your own tarball if you want a more up-to-date version, using the instructions [here](https://cto-github.cisco.com/lisroach/Solenoid/wiki/Create-your-own-Solenoid-LXC-tarball).
+Step 4 (optional).
+The Solenoid LXC tarball is downloaded for you (see vagrant/xrv/bootstrap.sh), but you can also create your own tarball if you want use the latest code.
+Use the instructions [here](https://cto-github.cisco.com/lisroach/Solenoid/wiki/Create-your-own-Solenoid-LXC-tarball).

-    mv solenoid.tgz Solenoid/vagrant/

 Step 5.
 In a terminal screen change directory into the vagrant directory of the repository.
 The vagrant file is located here.<br />